-Chapter 8 of the Part 138 MOS provides the ability for a transport category rotorcraft to operate within the avoid area of the HV curve chart to conduct an emergency service operation (ESO), external load operations and fireground personnel carriage operations.
+Chapter 8 of the Part 138 MOS provides the ability for a transport category rotorcraft to operate within the avoid area of the HV curve chart to conduct an emergency service operation (ESO) or external load operation.
 This is required for transport category rotorcraft where the avoid area of the HV curve is a limitation.